mauroalderete/starter-server-template/README.md

-# coding-projects-template
+# starter-server-template

-<h4 align="center">Template to coding projects that requires a conventional workflow</h4>
+<h4 align="center">A minimal and flexible template to quickly deploy a simple server using Docker Compose</h4>

 &nbsp;